 My Main Page with Links to My Other Book Reviews

 by Elizabeth Bartholet

-Despite the pro-child sound bites in the media, the current disaster arose within legal, social, and economic traditions that variously treat children as property, autonomous or nonexistent, depending on which adults stand to benefit.
-For bad parents, the philosophy behind these practices can be summarized in two words: Family preservation.
-Actions that would get a person sued or thrown in jail if practiced against an adult are accepted against children, yet both ultra-liberal cultural activists and ultra-conservatives support family preservation programs.
+Despite pro-child sound bites in media, the current disaster arose within legal, social, and economic traditions that variously treat children as property or autonomous or nonexistent, depending on which adults benefit.
+For bad parenting, the philosophy behind these is summarized in two words: Family preservation.
+Actions that would get a person sued or thrown in jail if practiced against an adult are accepted against children, yet both conservative and liberal cultural activists support family preservation programs.
+Parents behaving badly get what they want: little inference combined with much enabling behavior from the state.
+Others get what they want: lower cost children to cover the costs of their public and private retirements.

 The author documents numerous horror stories of repeated beatings and burnings.
 Many children spend years in foster care limbo until the day they go back to their parent or parents to be revictimized.

 Book review by J.T.
-Fournier.
+Fournier, last updated July 26, 2009.

+My Main Page with Links to My Other Book Reviews